Pastoralist Livelihood

 Access to traditional, communal grazing lands is threatened by changes in government policy, the tourism industry, and other agencies.
 Sauti Moja sensitizes communities relying on livestock keeping to these threats, while also providing vulnerable mothers with drought-hardy livestock (camels, goats, and donkeys) which help them earn income, feed their children better, and experience restored dignity and hope.

 Land rights training contributes to community understanding of government land policy and threats to land access by government, tourism, conservation, and other agencies.
-Communities are the able to make effective land use decisions, make their concerns heard, and hold leaders to account.
-For more, visit https://sautimojatanzania.com/projects/landrights/land-is-our-life
+Communities are the able to make their concerns heard, and hold leaders to account.

 Livestock loans are complemented with animal husbandry and family health training.
 This contributes to livestock survival and enhances the benefit from the livestock investment.
 Family health training includes reproductive health, family planning, gender-based violence, and child health and nutrition.
 Trained women become health advocates in their village.

 Livestock groups composed of widows from communities in conflict have integrated peacemaking.
 We facilitate conflict resolution, and each woman demonstrates reconciliation by passing on offspring to a woman of the ‘enemy’ tribe, which was responsible for killing her husband and stealing her livestock.
-See more at peacemaking.
+Other times, a livestock grant is made to desperate households, such as victims of conflict who lost homes and livestock, and hungry moms who lost the ability to feed their family due to multi-year drought.

-Donate goats ($65 each) or camel ($800) to help transform the family of a single mom.
+Donate $85 for a goat to help feed the family of a single mom.

 For more information click the links below or watch our YouTube video.